KarmaloopAI/Jiva/README.md

 ## 🙏 Acknowledgments

-- The Jiva Framework is inspired by Dharmic principles and modern AI research.
+- The Jiva Framework is inspired by ethical principles and modern AI research.
 - Special thanks to the open-source communities behind Ollama and Qdrant.

 ## 📞 Contact

+You can reach out to me via LinkedIn here - [Abi Chatterjee](https://www.linkedin.com/in/abi-chatterjee/)

-For questions, suggestions, or discussions about the Jiva Framework, please [open an issue](https://github.com/your-username/jiva-framework/issues) or join our [community chat](https://discord.gg/jiva-framework).
+For questions, suggestions, or discussions about the Jiva Framework, please [open an issue](https://github.com/KarmaloopAI/Jiva/issues).

 ---